thepeoplesengineer/simplecardioprogresstracker/README.md

 ## Installation

-You just need a web browser and go to to access the application.
+You just need a web browser and go to link to access the application.
 The application is formatted to all devices.

 https://thepeoplesengineer.github.io/simplecardioprogresstracker/